FAIRDataPipeline/FAIR_JAVA_API/softwarechecklist.md

 > - [ ] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
 > JAVA compiler warnings have been addressed.
+Spotless has been used to keep the code in tidy google java format.

 ### Is the code clean, generally understandable and readable and written according to good software engineering principles?